Kir-Antipov/smart-recipes/README.md

 ]
 ```

-Exactly the same as loot tables' conditions.
-But do you know what the problem is?
-I completely dislike them, because they're too verbose.
-How can we make things better?
+This example is identical to how conditions in loot tables are usually written.
+However, I find them too verbose.
+Let's explore how we can improve our conditions.

 ```jsonc
 // Let's turn this condition declaration: